Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

 We calculate the electronic structure of Y-kapellasite with DFT using the full potential local orbital (FPLO) basis set~\cite{Koepernik1999} and the generalized gradient approximation (GGA) to the exchange correlation functional~\cite{Perdew1996}.
 We apply the GGA+U approximation~\cite{Liechtenstein1995} to correct for strong electronic correlations of the Cu $3d$ electrons.
 We set the Hund's rule coupling to a typical value value~\cite{Jeschke2013,Jeschke2015} $J_H=1$~eV for Cu$^{2+}$ and vary only the onsite interaction $U$.
-For the calculations we used both published crystal structures, the one determined by X-ray diffraction of single crystals~\cite{Puphal2017}, and the structure of {\yd} determined by neutron diffraction on powder samples~\cite{Barthelemy2019}.
-We consider the former structure more reliable than the latter, and we will refer to the single crystal structure~\cite{Puphal2017} as {\SX} structure and to the powder structure~\cite{Barthelemy2019} as {\SN} structure.
-Note, that even though the {\SN} structure nominally has 8/9 filling, there is no evidence that Y-kapellasite is charge doped, and therefore we treat the O1 position as occupied with a hydroxy group (or a chloride ion which leads to the same results).
-In this position, the {\SX} structure has an orientationally disordered OH$^-$ ion between two Y$^{3+}$ ions and therefore a 1/6 occupation of the six symmetry equivalent H positions is consistent with the $R\bar{3}$ space group.
-We model this using the virtual crystal approximation~\cite{nordheim1931}, setting the nuclear charge of H in this position to $1/6$.
+Even though the {\SN} structure~\cite{Barthelemy2019} nominally has 8/9 filling, there is no evidence that Y-kapellasite is charge doped, and therefore we treat the O1 position as occupied with a hydroxy group (or a chloride ion which leads to the same results).
+In this position, the {\SX} structure~\cite{Puphal2017} has an orientationally disordered OH$^-$ ion between two Y$^{3+}$ ions and therefore a 1/6 occupation of the six symmetry equivalent H positions is consistent with the $R\bar{3}$ space group.
+We model the orientationally disordered OH$^-$ ion using the virtual crystal approximation~\cite{nordheim1931}, setting the nuclear charge of H in this position to $1/6$.
 The hydrogen positions H2 to H4 are relaxed within GGA in both structures.
 We shift the partially occupied H1 hydrogen position to the equilibrium O-H distance.
-The resulting structure is shown in Fig.~\ref{fig:couplings}\,(a).
+The resulting structure is shown in Fig.~\ref{fig:couplings}\,a.

 We use total energy mapping~\cite{Guterding2016,Iqbal2017} to determine the Heisenberg Hamiltonian parameters of Y-kapellasite.
 For that we calculate with DFT(GGA+U) the total energy for 24 out of the 47 unique spin configurations which are possible with the 9 inequivalent Cu$^{2+}$ ions in the $P\,1$ unit cell of {\y}.
 Considering that third-neighbor couplings are important for some kapellasite type compounds~\cite{Jeschke2013}, we also perform calculations for a $\sqrt{2}\times\sqrt{2}\times 1$ supercell with 18 independent Cu sites; we calculate 44 out of nearly 30000 spin configurations with distinct energies.